Hey Kids (Start Here)

 “Half-brother?”
 Raleigh says, also in Japanese.

 “Ow,” Geiszler says.
 “Maks.
 God.
-How do you make that sting so much.”
+How do you make that sting so much?”

 “Well, um, congrats.
 To everyone,” Raleigh says.

-“Becket, what did I just say,” Geiszler asks, in an annoyingly superior rhetorical style.
+“Becket, what did I just say?”
+Geiszler asks, in an annoyingly superior rhetorical style.

 “Don’t lose to me then,” Mako says sweetly.

-“Go,” Geiszler shouts, abruptly starting two-player mode.
+“Go!”
+Geiszler shouts, activating two-player mode.

-Oh it is on, Yancy says, inside his head.
+Oh it is ON, Yancy says inside his head.
 This kid doesn’t stand a chance.

 In Two Parts